evgenyb/evgenyb.github.io/_posts/2020-07-28-restrict-requests-from-front-door-with-apim-policy.md

 ## Network Security Group

-If you deploy APIM into private Vnet, you can use the service tag `AzureFrontDoor.Backend` in your [Network Security Group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview).
-For example, if you want to open traffic from Front Door to APIM on port 443, add the following NSG rule:
+If you deploy APIM into private virtual network (both for internal and external access types) and you only want to accept traffic from Front Door, you can use the service tag `AzureFrontDoor.Backend` in your [Network Security Group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview).

+If you use `internal` access type, then you configure `AzureFrontDoor.Backend` rules at Network Security Group assigned to `agw-net` subnet (check image above).
+In addition, you can restrict that `api-net` subnet only accept traffic from `agw-net` subnet by configuring Network Security group assigned to `apim-net`.

 ## Useful links